 TMJ / TMD Diagnosis

 Since there is no formal designation of a TMJ specialist it is important to find a dentist that is an expert in TMJ treatment, like Dr. Ronald Widen.
 Dr. Widen is a member of the International College of Craniomandibular Orthopedics and continues to take classes in TMD treatment to benefit his guests.
-Dr. Ron Widen is a neuromuscular dentist who uses state-of-the-art technology to help determine your TMJ diagnosis and to help determine if your symptoms are caused by a malocclusion and if so, will help find your optimal jaw position to relieve your pain.
+Dr. Ron Widen is a general dentist who uses state-of-the-art technology to help determine your TMJ diagnosis and to help determine if your symptoms are caused by a malocclusion and if so, will help find your optimal jaw position to relieve your pain by using orthopedic principles of rehabilitation .

 Dr. Widen uses a K-7 computerized jaw tracking instrument to record jaw movement, resting position, and path of closure.
 Once we have this initial information we can compare new data to these findings to see improvement after treatment.